HowDoIGitHelp/CMSC23MDNotes/Markdown Lecture Notes and Lab Exercises/SOLID Objects.md

 ### Liskov-Substitution Principle

 This principle basically dictates when should an object be a subtype or a realization of another object.
 Should `PayrollAccount` be  a realization of `Account`?
 If you can substitute any instance of an `Account`with a `PayrollAccount` then the answer is yes.
 The same is true if you want to establish an inheritance relationship between `Account` and `PayrollAccount`.
-The LSP is important because it ensures the polymorphic capabilities of your realizations and subtypes.
+LSP is important because it ensures the polymorphic capabilities of your realizations and subtypes.

 ### Interface Segregation Principle

 Sometimes the subtypes/realizations of a certain object may have diverse functionality.
 Some subtypes can deposit, some subtypes can't, all subtypes can be recipient for transfers but not all can be senders.
-The diversity of functionality supportability may sometimes force the designer to pollute the system with methods that the subtypes don't actually use. `PayrollAccount` will not use deposit but since it realizes `Account` then we reluctantly add it.
+The diversity of functionality support may sometimes force the designer to pollute the system with methods that the subtypes don't actually use. `PayrollAccount` will not use deposit but since it realizes `Account` then we reluctantly add it.
 This is a violation if LSP which states that an object should not be forced to implement methods it doesn't use.

 #### Role Interfaces